NikarashiHatsu/admin-panel-api/README.md

 ### Notes
 - This application is far beyond perfect, since it's the first time for me to use OAuth2 implementation.
 So expect bugs and errors.
 Please give me a report if you find some.
-- The API documentation is on the way, but you can see the progress [here](https://documenter.getpostman.com/view/9584289/T17Ge7Nf?version=latest).
+- The API documentation is available [here](https://documenter.getpostman.com/view/9584289/T17Ge7Nf?version=latest).
 - More documentation on how to install will be informed later on.